matthewrennie/announcify/README.md

 the [*Ruby on Rails Tutorial*](http://railstutorial.org/) by [Michael Hartl](http://michaelhartl.com/).

-Project created for CMUSV FSE 96-700 B
+Project created for individual deliverable (Task 2 and 3) CMUSV FSE 96-700 B

 Description of Features
 1. Devise for authentication